Learning time-scales in two-layers neural networks: Setting and canonical learning order

 where $\varphi: \R \to \R$ is a link function, $\sN(0, I_d)$ denotes the standard multivariate Gaussian distribution in dimension $d$, and $\S^{d-1}:=\{v\in\R^d:\, \|v\|_2=1\}$.
 We study the ability to learn model~\eqref{eq:single_index} using a two-layers neural network with $m$ hidden neurons:

-where $(a,u):=(a_1, \cdots, a_m,u_1, \cdots, u_m )$ collectively denotes all the model's parameter.
+where $(a,u):=(a_1, \cdots, a_m,u_1, \cdots, u_m )$ collectively denotes all the model's parameter and $\sigma : \R \to \R$ is the activation function of the neural network.
 The factor $1/m$ in the definition is relevant for the initialization and learning rate.
-We anticipate that we will initialize the $a_i$'s to be of order one, which results in second layer coefficients $a_i/m= \Theta(1/m)$.
-This is often referred to as the `mean-field initialization' and is known to drive learning process out of the linear or kernel regime, see e.g. \citep{mei2018mean,chizat2018global,ghorbani2020neural,yang2020feature,abbe2022merged}.
+We anticipate that we will initialize the $a_i$'s to be of order one, which results in second layer coefficients $a_i/m= \Theta(1/m)$. \begin{remark} Standard initializations in deep learning frameworks yield second-layer coefficients $a_i/m= \Theta(1/\sqrt{m})$ \citep{lecun2002efficient,glorot2010understanding,he2015delving}.
+However, it is increasingly clear that this initialization presents fundamental limitations for large $m$.
+Notably, two-layers networks with this initialization converges to kernel methods \citep{oymak2020toward}, and the latter cannot learn ridge functions from polynomially many samples \citep{ghorbani2021linearized,yehudai2019power}.

+It is well understood that, in order to drive the learning process outside the kernel regime (for $m\to\infty$), it is necessary to set $a_i/m= \Theta(1/m)$.
+This is often referred to as the `mean-field initialization' \citep{mei2018mean,chizat2018global,ghorbani2020neural,abbe2022merged}.
+We notice that suitable generalizations of the mean-field initialization are currently used in state-of-the-art implementations \citep{yang2020feature,yang2021tensor}. \end{remark}

 The bulk of our work will be devoted to the analysis of projected gradient flow in $(a_i,u_i)_{1 \leq i \leq m}$ on the population risk

 In Section \ref{sec:gf_sgd}, we will bound the distance between stochastic gradient descent (SGD) and gradient flow in population risk.
 As a consequence, we will establish finite sample generalization guarantees for SGD learning.